Well, I am very pleased to be able to tell you that I am quite confident that I can help you achieve all these goals. So read on………….

 Restorative Yoga (individual or groups)

-Having taught successfully in the Brighton area for 10 years, I am delighted to be able to offer my unique style of teaching here in Bath.
+Having taught successfully in the Brighton area for 10 years, I am delighted to be able to offer my unique style of teaching here in Falmouth.

 For clients receiving therapeutic massage; I design a routine of simple, gentle stretches to aid your personal recovery, targeted to work exactly those areas that need attention.
 This speeds up and enhances my work in clinic.